RichardSouzza/CurrencyExchange/README.md

 ## Features
 - Built with [Flask](https://flask.palletsprojects.com/) framework
 - Hosted on the [Render](https://render.com/) platform
-- Powered by data from [FreeCurrencyAPI](https://freecurrencyapi.com/) data
+- Powered by data from [FreeCurrencyAPI](https://freecurrencyapi.com/)

 ## Installation
 1. Clone the repository: